Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. e4 a5

-#### Queenside knight's pawn forward two spaces
+#### King's pawn opening reclassified as queen's pawn opening, Polish defense

 1. e4 b5

-Essentially you're telling your opponent to take that pawn.
+2. d4

+You might as well use your kingside bishop to capture that pawn on file 'b'.

 #### Sicilian defense